MicrosoftDocs/winapps-winrt-api/microsoft.applicationmodel.resources/knownresourcequalifiername_targetsize.md

 public static string TargetSize { get; }
 -->

 ## -description

-Gets the recommended name for a qualifier based on target size.
+Gets the name of the qualifier for target size.

 ## -property-value

-The recommended name for a qualifier based on target size.
+The name of the qualifier for target size.

 ## -remarks

 ## -see-also

 ## -examples